 If you have your own website with enviable traffic, it’s the best scenario.
 You can partner with a payment provider or two and add a “Donate” button to your site.
 Here are a few tips:

 - Make sure the provider allows you to accept international payments.
 The more payment methods it offers, the better, but it’s usually up to you which ones to display on your payment page.
 The most sophisticated selection would generally include credit cards and a couple of geo-targeted payment options — for instance, GiroPay or Venmo.
-Examine where most of your target audience is located to make a smart choice).
+Examine where most of your target audience is located to make a wise choice).
 Don’t forget about mobile wallets like Apple Pay and Google Pay.
-Around 35% of online gaming payments are made through digital wallets, so supporting them is a must for the gaming business.
+Around 35% of online gaming payments are made through digital wallets, so supporting them is essential for the gaming business.

 - It is better to add support for both one-time and recurring donations.
 Some people may prefer to support you just once, while others might want to do it regularly.
 Your income would depend on how you handle the expectations of both categories.